|Saul Steinberg, "View of the World from 9th Avenue"|

 |Associated Press: April 17, 2017|

 Year in and year out, those states--along with most of their blue state brethren--are net payers of federal taxes while most red states take out more than they pay in.
-It would be one thing if there was a hint of appreciation from those deep red states to the productive states that provide all that money, but listening to the braying coming from the halls of Congress these days--the hostility to funding Amtrak's Northeast Corridor is just one example--one would think that it was the red states that were supporting the rest of the country.
+It would be one thing if there was a hint of appreciation expressed by those deep red states to the productive states that provide all that money, but listening to the braying coming from the halls of Congress these days--and the hostility to funding Amtrak's Northeast Corridor is just one example--one would think that it was the red states that were supporting the rest of the country.

 With Republicans in full control, the Northeast Corridor states are taking it on the chin.
 It would be one thing if the GOP simply wanted to take the axe to Amtrak--it has been a favored target of budget cutters for decades--but now Republicans are determined to stick it to the blue states on the tax side as well.

 Right at the top of the GOP tax reform agenda--and reflected in the Trump tax plan as well--is eliminating the federal deductibility of state and local taxes.
 This is both a money grab and a political power play.
-As illustrated in the "tax burden" graphic below, the states that pay the most federal taxes per capita--the Northeast Corridor, Midwest and West Coast--tend to have higher state and local taxes than the lower-tax "taker" states as well.
+As illustrated in the "tax burden" graphic shown here, the states that pay the most federal taxes per capita--the Northeast Corridor, Midwest and West Coast--tend to have higher state and local taxes than the lower-tax "taker" states as well.
 For decades, conservative economists such as Art Laffer, Stephen Moore and Larry Kudlow have argued that it was only a matter of time before those low tax red states became the shining stars of economic growth.
-Yet, for some reason, despite low taxes--and decades of subsidies from the high tax states that those economists conveniently ignore--the future never comes.
-Federal taxes paid per capita as shown here are directly tied to income per capita of each state, and--despite the predictions of moralizing tax cutters--those Northeast Corridor states, from Taxachusetts down to Maryland, continue to produce higher real incomes across their populations and subsidize those low tax, conservative shining stars of Florida, Tennessee and North Carolina, and their brethren.

 To the extent that the emphasis on low taxes has undermined educational attainment in red state America, the anti-tax Reagan Revolution has turned the GOP into a fount of public policy moralism that has undermined the economic success and security of those communities that it represents.
 In the modern world, where capital flows to those places that offer the greatest opportunity for an economic return, low taxes are not enough; investments in education and human capital matter.
 Now, more than ever, investments in primary, secondary and higher education have become critical drivers of long-term economic growth at the state level.

-The politics of resentment are corrosive to efforts to pursue a society characterized by upward mobility rather than class stratification.
 The states along Amtrak's Northeast Corridor have done well by their residents over the years.
 Decade after decade, those states have contributed far more to the federal kitty than they have taken out.
 Yet for all their success--and the billions of dollars they pour into the pockets of red state taxpayers year after year--they continue to be subject to resentment and derision from Republicans in Congress, who take their money and then tell them to pay for their own railroad.
+Those same politicians, in pursuit of their own advancement, ignore the critical links between educational attainment, and family incomes and financial security, and push policies of cutting taxes rather than investments in education that might improve the welfare and financial security of their constituents over time.

 Follow David Paul on Twitter @dpaul.